TickerSparkInvestor Intelligence

 +Is OpenAI publicly traded?

-No, OpenAI is currently a privately held company and does not have a public ticker.
-Its structure page says the company was founded in 2015 as a nonprofit, and its for-profit arm is now OpenAI Group PBC, a public benefit corporation controlled by the nonprofit OpenAI Foundation.
+No, OpenAI is currently a privately held company, so there is no OpenAI ticker you can buy on a public exchange today.
+The company’s structure changed in late 2025: OpenAI says its for-profit arm is now OpenAI Group PBC, a public benefit corporation, while the nonprofit OpenAI Foundation remains the controlling mission entity.

 +When will OpenAI go public?